The-Rob-Sellers/fs-journal/journal/02/reflection.md

 ## Prompts
 - What went well this week?
+    I identified that I was in need of more help, and requested/received tutoring assistance
 - What did you learn that was a shock or surprise?
+    I need to invest more time in a more efficient way if I have hope of keeping up
 - What are you struggling with?
+    Utilizing the reference material to find solutions when I get stuck.
 - What would you count as a victory?
+    1st checkpoint passed